KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws1-dom/1prepare.md

 To open the folder in Atom, follow the instructions below:
    1. Open Atom
    2. Select **File** <i class="fa fa-long-arrow-right"></i> **Open Folder**
-   3. Navigate to and select "JavaScript102" folder
+   3. Navigate to your "CodingAndCocktails" folder and select the "JavaScript102" folder

    You can close all tabs that Atom displays.
 Open _index.html_ and _my-script.js_ located in the "assets/scripts" folder.
 We will use both files tonight.
   {% endhint %}